-Shapes possess a fundamental psychological meaning in logo.
-And circle is not just a random choice here.
+Shapes possess a fundamental psychological meaning in the logo.
+And the circle is not just a random choice here.
 It is the simplest and most pleasant figure in terms of perception.
 When a child is born, its mind is still weak and can only perceive obscure circles.
-Even our parents’ faces are just smiling circles for first months of our lives.
-It seems weird, but we remain influenced by the very first images in our life throughout lifetime.
+Even our parents’ faces are just smiling circles for the first months of our lives.
+It seems weird, but we remain influenced by the very first images in our life throughout a lifetime.
 That’s what makes it possible to address an inner child and increase sales.

 What forms are best to be used in logo design?